w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data platform

-> “It is a capital mistake to theorize before one has data.
-Insensibly, one begins to twist the facts to suit theories, instead of theories to suit facts.”
+> "It is a capital mistake to theorize before one has data.
+Insensibly, one begins to twist the facts to suit theories, instead of theories to suit facts."
 >
 > – Sherlock Holmes